 Because you have to make decisions as soon as possible, you have no time to keep changing back and forth.
 As well, it will not be wise to keep switching ideas and designs.
 You can set shorter time frames and reach goals much faster.

 3. Less Changes

+One of the reasons to consider a short engagement is you commit to a lot of things sooner than usual.
 Once you have sent the save-the-dates and invitations, you will slowly see the RSVPs roll in (provided you set a specific deadline for it!).
 There will most likely be lesser changes on your guests’ schedule given that your wedding is soon up and coming.